-- Spend time discussing what works, and what you could enhance, and come to a consensus judgement on this rather than simply describing what you do.
-Ask yourselves repeatedly what the evidence is that you have for your judgement. - Don't forget to consider feedback from your SIA, formal SDS quality reviews and ES quality reviews etc. - Don't forget you are evaluating your current delivery, which may have developed since you submitted your ITT. - Honestly evaluate each question and give yourself a RAG rating (Red, Amber, Green) using the following definitions.
+- Involve as many staff members as possible - Update any changes to how you do things if they are relevant. - Spend time in your staff discussion reviewing what you said works, and what you could enhance, and come to a consensus judgement on this.
+Ask yourselves repeatedly what the evidence is that you have for your judgement. - Don't forget to consider feedback from your SIA, formal SDS quality reviews and ES quality reviews etc. - Don't forget you are evaluating your current delivery, which may have developed since you submitted your ITT back in 2024. - Honestly evaluate each question and give yourself a RAG rating (Red, Amber, Green) using the following definitions.
 Note that this should be agreed by all those involved. - Red there is a clear need to make improvements in this area, that will lead to improvements in the delivery of your SDS funded provision.
-This should be reflected as an Area For Improvement (AFI) in your QAP. - o Amber although this is an area for improvement, it is done quite well and meets required standards. - o Green this is working well for your organisation, and you will continue to maintain that high standard. - In the mesma template, include evaluative statements in the column titled 'Evaluate What You Do'.
-This is your team's judgement of how well you think you are doing it will not be used by SDS to judge how well you perform against each title. - Identify areas that could be improved in the column titled 'What Do You Want to Enhance'.
+This should be reflected as an Area For Improvement (AFI) in your QAP. - o Amber although this is an area for improvement, it is done guite well and meets required standards. - o Green this is working well for your organisation, and you will continue to maintain that high standard. - In the mesma template, include evaluative statements in the column titled 'Evaluate What You Do'.
+This is your team's judgement of how well you think you are doing it will not be used by SDS to judge how well you perform against each title. - Review and identify any new areas that could be improved in the column titled 'What Do You Want to Enhance'.
 Set out the evidence of the problem or area that could be enhanced, and what the impact of the problem is. - Review actions in your current QAP and agree whether these need to be carried forward as part of continuous improvement.
 Any actions not completed may still be relevant and should be carried over.
 Actions should be Specific, Measurable, Achievable, Realistic and Timebound (SMART). - Any quality related actions identified by SDS and/or ES Reviews should ALWAYS be included in your QAP (SDS requirement).